billthefarmer/gurgle/README.md

 in the menu.

 ## Lock letters
-Long press on a letter to lock it, which will turn it grey.
+Long press on a letter in the current guess to lock it, which will turn it grey.
 Long press again to remove the lock.
 Locked letters will be skipped when entering and deleting letters.
 Long presses on letters not part of the current guess will pop up a menu as below.

-## Refresh
-Tap the **Refresh** button in the toolbar to clear the display and guess another word.
-Words are chosen at random from a list, and are checked that they haven't been used recently.

 ## Add accents
 Long press on a letter in a completed guess.
 This will show a pop-up